 How does the Gund Gallery Art Loan Program work?

-- A selection of Art Loan works will be shown in a mini-exhibition at the beginning of spring semester in the upper lobby of the Gund Gallery.
-The mini-exhibition dates for the Spring 2017 semester will be January 16-20, 2017.
+- Art Loan works will be shown in a mini-exhibition at the beginning of fall semester in the Meier-Draudt Curatorial Classroom of the Gund Gallery.
+The mini-exhibition dates for the Fall 2017 semester will be August 23-25, 2017.

 - Enjoy your artwork for the duration of the semester!
 Be sure to provide a safe and secure home for the artwork.

 - Artwork return will take place at the end of the semester.
 A Gund Gallery Associate will contact you to coordinate a date and time for the work to be removed from your room.

 For more information about the Gund Gallery Art Loan Program, please refer to the Gund Gallery Art Loan Program FAQ.

 If you have additional questions about the Gund Gallery Art Loan Program, please contact: